-DEFINITION: A serviced5 plot which will be sold to an individual household which will build, or have built by a builder unrelated to the vendor, a dwelling for its own occupation.
+The serviced plot will be sold to an individual household which will build, or have built by a builder a dwelling for its own occupation.
+To be a custom or self-build home, the initial owner and occupier of the home will have primary input into its final design and layout.